Table of Contents

 What is Backup Withholding?

-Backup withholding is the amount deducted by payers on payments to some form 1099 and W-2G payees for U.S. federal income taxes.
+Backup withholding is a type of U.S. federal income tax that is deducted by payers when their 1099 or W-2G payee has failed to provide a valid TIN number or show that they are exempt from backup withholding.
 Backup withholding is calculated using IRS tax rates of 24% for U.S. citizens and resident aliens, or 30% or 10% for non-resident foreign persons, depending on the types of income.

 Tax treaties can reduce or exempt amounts of required backup withholding for foreign persons.